-Weight Rank Score No Aspect (a) (b) (a) x (b) - Notes Management monitors policy, procedure, limits, comprehensive management informatic system actively and effectively to maintain sound Bank's internal condition.
-Procedure and internal control implementation is comprehensive and is very in line with Bank objective, size, business complexity and risks faced by the Bank.
-Management monitors the adherence of Bank condition with prudential principles, prevailing regulations and with Bank's internal policy and procedure effectively. • The implementation of internal control shows some weaknesses but the corrective measure that have been initiated - preventing the Bank to be affected significantly.
-9 Fund provision to related parties and large exposures 7.50% 2 0.15 Bank possesses updated written policy, syste and procedure for fund provision to related parties and large exposures.
-There are no violation and/or excess of LLL ar of prudential principles and any occurrence of excess of LLL has been resolved.
-Fund provision is diversified evenly or that the amount of large exposure/core debtor is insignificant in comparison to the amount of total fund provision. • The decision to extend fund to related parties and to provide large exposure are conducted independently.
-10 Transparency of Financial and Non Financial, GCG Implementation Report and Internal Report 15.00% 1 0.15 Bank is very transparent in conveying its financial and non financial information to publi via website and easily accessible media; Coverage of financial and non financial information are available very timely, complete accurate, updated, and whole; Bank is very transparent in conveying products and services information, implement customers complaint very effectively and maintain customers' personal information very sufficiently; Coverage of Bank's GCG implementation report is very complete, accurate, updated any whole, submitted very timely to shareholders i adherence to the prevailing regulation;
+Co rporate Governance Self Assessment No Aspect Weight Rank Score Notes (a) (b) (a) x (b) Management monitors policy, procedure, limits, comprehensive management information system actively and effectively to maintain sound Bank's internal condition.
+Procedure and internal control implementation is comprehensive and is very in line with Bank's objective, size, business complexity and risks faced by the Bank.
+Management monitors the adherence of Bank's condition with prudential principles, prevailing regulations and with Bank's internal policy and procedure effectively.
+The implementation of internal control shows some weaknesses but the corrective measures that have been initiated - preventing the Bank to be affected significantly.
+9 Fund provision to related parties and large exposures 7.50% 2 0.15 Bank possesses updated written policy, system and procedure for fund provision to related parties and large exposures.
+There are no violation and/or excess of LLL and of prudential principles and any occurrence of excess of LLL has been resolved.
+Fund provision is diversified evenly or that the amount of large exposure/core debtor is insignificant in comparison to the amount of total fund provision.
+The decision to extend fund to related parties and to provide large exposure are conducted independently.
+10 Transparency of Financial and Non Financial, GCG Implementation Report and Internal Report 15.00% 1 0.15 Bank is very transparent in conveying its financial and non financial information to public via website and easily accessible media; Coverage of financial and non financial information are available very timely, complete, accurate, updated, and whole; Bank is very transparent in conveying products and services information, implement customers complaint very effectively and maintain customers' personal information very sufficiently; Coverage of Bank's GCG implementation report is very complete, accurate, updated and whole, submitted very timely to shareholders in adherence to the prevailing regulation;

-Highest and Lowest Salary Ratio Internal Fraud Legal Cases Transactons Bearing Conflict of Interest Shares Buy Back and/or Bonds by The Bank Corporate Secretary Investor Relations Public Affairs The Syariah Supervisory Board Report
+Highest and Lowest Salary Ratio Internal Fraud Internal Fraud Legal Cases Shares Buy Back and/or Bonds by The Bank Corporate Secretary Investor Relations Public Affairs The Syariah Supervisory Board Report

-Co rporate Governance Self Assessment No Acrost Weight Rank Score Netes No Aspect (a) (b) (a) x (b) Notes • Bank's management information system especially Bank's internal reporting system able to make available data and information in very timely manner, accurate, complete, very reliable and effective for management decision making.
-11 Bank Strategic Plan 5.00% 2 0.1 • Bank's Business Plan is inline with Bank's vision and mission and is inline with Bank's Corporate Plan; • Bank's Corporate Plan and Business Plan are prepared realistically and had considered all external and internal factors, prudential and sound banking principles. • Realization of Bank's business plan is inline with Bank's Business Plan. • Low strategic risk rating or moderate to low strategic risk rating.
+Co Corporate Governance Self Assessment NI- o Aspect Weight Rank Score Notes No (a) (b) (a) x (b) Notes Bank's management information system especially Bank's internal reporting system able to make available data and information in very timely manner, accurate, complete, very reliable and effective for management decision making.
+11 Bank Strategic Plan 5.00% 2 0.1 Bank's Business Plan is inline with Bank's vision and mission and is inline with Bank's Corporate Plan; Bank's Corporate Plan and Business Plan are prepared realistically and had considered all external and internal factors, prudential and sound banking principles.
+Realization of Bank's business plan is inline with Bank's Business Plan.
+Low strategic risk rating or moderate to low strategic risk rating.
 Composite value 100.00% 1,700

 Composite Score and Rating Index

 Composite Score Composite Rating

 Composite Score < 1.5 Very good

-$1.5 \leq \text{Composite Score} < 2.5$ Good
+1.5 ≤ Composite Score < 2.5 Good

-$2.5 \leq \text{Composite Score} < 3.5$ Sufficient
+2.5 ≤ Composite Score < 3.5 Sufficient

-$3.5 \leq \text{Composite Score} < 4.5$ Insufficient
+3.5 ≤ Composite Score < 4.5 Insufficient

-$4.5 \leq \text{Composite Score} < 5$ Poor
+4.5 ≤ Composite Score < 5 Poor